 FHA refinancing is obtainable even if you are presently in bankruptcy.
 Bad credit scores can be overcome if the lender can document the borrower's ability and willingness to make the new FHA mortgage payments on time.

-FHA mortgage refinance loans actually enable borrowers the ability to buyout their Chapter 13 Bankruptcy if they can document a timely payment period for the BK.
+Now you only need 1 year after a bankruptcy to get a FHA mortgage refinance.
+Did you know that HUD enable borrowers the ability to buyout their Chapter 13 Bankruptcy if they can document a timely payment period for the BK?
 The other FHA refinance requirement is that the borrower has had the Chapter 13 bankruptcy for at least 1 year.
 Refinance with bad credit now while the programs are still available.
 FHA is a smart choice for refinancing because they allow borrowers in a BK to be rewarded with a lower fixed rate mortgage by simply showing our mortgage lenders that you have made the bankruptcy payments on time in the last twelve months.
 FHA ensures homeowners the ability to refinance a Chapter 13 bankruptcy by offering fixed rate solutions that produce better results that include lower housing payments.

 Get More info from FHA Loan Experts